Lancaster Raid: Attack on Lancaster, 1675

 Tensions continued to escalate until August 1675, when the Nipmuc from Nashaway staged an attack on Lancaster colonists, led by their sachem Monoco.
 Seven inhabitants of Lancaster died during the attack.
 For better defense, Lancaster built several garrison houses, large structures in which many colonists would gather during times of military strife, protected by fourteen stationed soldiers.
 After this, the war continued to spread westward, with the varied Indians staging many attacks on different English towns.

 Spies sent

-The Lancaster Raid, commonly reapresented s a surprise attack, was not entirely a surprise.
+The Lancaster Raid, commonly represented as a surprise attack, was not entirely a surprise.
 In December 1675, Daniel Gookin and the other leaders of the Massachusetts Council recruited two Christian Nipmuc men, James Quannapohit and Job Kattenanit, to act as spies.
 They were sent to gather information about other groups of Native Americans' loyalties and plans of attack against the English settlements.
 Traveling with the Nipmuc, the spies discovered that both the Narragansett and Nipmuc were planning to join Metacom's Wampanoag warriors to "burn and destroy the other frontier towns".
 The spies, Quannapohit and Kattenanit, were eventually found out and threatened by Metacom, so they fled.
 They split up, with Quannapohit the first to return to Cambridge on January 24, 1676, reporting to Gookin that the Nipmuc were planning an attack on Lancaster.